 On the business side of the LEA house, Manzanita successfully moved its operations to the charter management company Delta Managed Solutions, Inc. (DMS).
 DMS is an employee owned charter school business services firm who will provide a comprehensive set of back office, administrative, and finance services to MPCS.
-The LEA is also in its second year of working with the Department of Defense (PSMI grant), the California Department of Education (Prop 51), and the charter's authorizing local agency (Lompoc Unified School District) on a 40 million dollar facilities rehabilitation project set to break ground in Spring of 2023.
+The LEA is also in its third year of working with the Department of Defense (PSMI grant), the California Department of Education (Prop 51), and the charter's authorizing local agency (Lompoc Unified School District) on a 40 million dollar facilities rehabilitation project set to break ground in Spring of 2024.
+Progress continues to made, with the CA Division of State Architects (DSA) recent approval of the overall campus design and funding issues being resolved.
+Manzanita also formed a partnership with the Central Coast's non profit organization, The Children's Creative Arts Project.
+This new partnership will involve Manzanita and CCAP working together to create an after school program designed with ARTS exposure that includes classroom workshops, performance based projects, and homework support.